-The next tier of razors include the Remington F5-5800 Foil, Braun Series 7 790cc, and Andis 17150 Pro Foil Lithium Titanium.
+The next tier of razors includes the Remington F5 Foil, Braun Series 7, and Andis ProFoil.
 These razors all bring plenty of power for a close shave on 3-day stubble.
-The F5 and 790cc have multi-direction free pivoting heads, while the Pro Foil has flexible foils, but no pivoting head or pop-up trimmer.
-The trimmer on the 7 series is awkwardly angles and somewhat difficult to use with the F5 leveraging a more traditional 90-degree trimmer.
+The F5 and 790cc have multi-direction free pivoting heads, while the Pro Foil has flexible foils but no pivoting head or pop-up trimmer.
+The trimmer on the 7 series is awkwardly angled and somewhat challenging to use, with the F5 leveraging a more traditional 90-degree trimmer.

 The Philips Norelco OneBlade Hybrid offers the best shave quality of the body grooming razors that we tested.
-Though these blades aren't meant for baby smooth results, we didn't experience any tug dry shaving with a two-week beard.
+Though these blades aren't meant for baby smooth results, we didn't experience any tug while dry shaving with a two-week beard.

 Run & Charge Times

-The Braun Series 9 9370cc/9290cc earns the top spot again with an above-average total shave time and below average charge time.
-The Andis 17150 Pro Foil Lithium Titanium takes has the longest average run time, sometimes managing over 80 minutes on a single charge.
-It also reaches full capacity with 90 minutes of charging.
+The Braun Series 9 earns the top spot again with an above-average total shave time and below-average charge time.
+The Andis ProFoil has the longest average run time, sometimes managing over 80 minutes on a single charge.
+It also reaches full capacity with 90 minutes of plugging it in.

 Ease of Use & Versatility

+Though many of these models can be rinsed in water, they are claimed to be dry-only for shaving: Micro Touch SOLO, Remington F5 Foil, Braun Series 7, Philips Norelco 2300, and Andis ProFoil.
 Some models like the Braun Series 5 and Panasonic Arc4 Electric have solid auxiliary trimmers, and the Philips Norelco OneBlade Hybrid is exclusively a (high-performance) trimmer.
-We were surprised that the Braun Series 7 and Series 9 have less-than-impressive trimmers as do the Philips Norelco AT830 and the Philips Norelco 2300.
-A couple of models like the Panasonic Travel and Andis 17150 Pro Foil Lithium Titanium don't have any trimmer at all.
+We were surprised that the Braun Series 7 and Series 9 have less-than-impressive trimmers, as does the Philips Norelco 2300.
+A couple of models like the Panasonic Travel and Andis ProFoil don't have any trimmer at all.

 Ease of Cleaning

-The Remington F5-5800 Foil, Philips Norelco OneBlade Hybrid, Philips Norelco S1211/81 2300 and Philips Norelco AT830/41 Shaver 4500 can all be rinsed under water and left to dry — easy enough.
-While the Andis 17150 Pro Foil Lithium Titanium and Micro Touch SOLO both recommend only dry cleaning the blades with the included brush, which is just more tedious and time-consuming.
-The two Panasonic models, the Arc5 Electric and Travel, suggest the added step of running hand soap through the cassette and rinsing it — again, extra steps that take more time.
+The Philips Norelco OneBlade Hybrid, Philips Norelco 2300, and Remington F5 Foil can all be rinsed under water and left to dry — easy enough.
+The Andis ProFoil and Micro Touch SOLO both recommend only dry cleaning the blades with the included brush, which is just more tedious and time-consuming.
+The two Panasonic models, the Arc5 and Travel, suggest the added step of running hand soap through the cassette and rinsing it — again, extra steps that take more time.

 — Ben Applebaum-Bauch